LivCodes/lecture-history-F2020/087-Thinking-in-React/README.md

       |- Card ...

 # Features
-- Click on a pokmeon to add it to the team
+X On load of the app, there is no team, but we all see pokemon in the collection X Click on a pokmeon to add it to the team
+X We can have a max of 6 pokemon on a team
+X We cannot have duplicate pokemon on our team
 - Click on a pokemon to remove it from the team
-- On load of the app, there is no team
-- We can have a max of 6 pokemon on a team
 - Reset button will remove all pokemon in our team
-- We cannot have duplicate pokemon on our team
-  - if a pokemon is added to the team, it will be filtered out and not display in our list

-Important features:
-- Adding and removing pokemon to the team

 Stretch features:
-- Searchbar
+X Searchbar
-- Reset button